 The HKMA conducts periodic reviews of the authorization criteria and, when necessary, introduces amendments to reflect the changing needs of the regulatory environment and to meet new international standards.

-Please click here for the authorization criteria of virtual banks.
+Please click here for the authorization criteria of digital banks.

 Appeal Mechanism